 - (a) Chief Judge.
 "Chief judge" means the chief judge of a United States court of appeals, of the United States Court of International Trade, or of the United States Court of Federal Claims. - (b) Circuit Clerk.
 "Circuit clerk" means a clerk of a United States court of appeals, the clerk of the United States Court of International Trade, the clerk of the United States Court of Federal Claims, or the circuit executive of the United States Court of Appeals for the Federal Circuit. - (c) Complaint.
-A complaint is: - (1) a document that, in accordance with Rule 6, is filed by any person in his or her individual capacity or on behalf of a professional organization; or - (2) information from any source, other than a document described in (c)(1), that gives a chief judge probable cause to believe that a covered judge, as defined in Rule 4, has engaged in misconduct or may have a disability, whether or not the information is framed as or is intended to be an allegation of misconduct or disability. - (d) Court of Appeals, District Court, and District Judge.
-"Court of appeals," "district court," and "district judge," where appropriate, include the United States Court of Federal Claims, the United States Court of International Trade, and the judges thereof. - (e) Disability.
-"Disability" is a temporary or permanent impairment, physical or mental, rendering a judge unable to discharge the duties of the particular judicial office.
-Examples of disability include substance abuse, the inability to stay awake during court proceedings, or impairment of cognitive abilities that renders the judge unable to function effectively. - (f) Judicial Council and Circuit.
-"Judicial council" and "circuit," where appropriate, include any courts designated in 28 U.S.C. § 363. - (g) Magistrate Judge.
-"Magistrate judge," where appropriate, includes a special master appointed by the Court of Federal Claims under 42 U.S.C. § 300aa-12(c). - (h) Misconduct.
-Cognizable misconduct: - (1) is conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Misconduct includes, but is not limited to: - (A) using the judge's office to obtain special treatment for friends or relatives; - (B) accepting bribes, gifts, or other personal favors related to the judicial office;
+A "complaint" is: - (1) a document that, in accordance with Rule 6, is filed by, or on behalf of, any person, including a document filed by an organization; or - (2) information from any source, other than a document described in (c)(1), that gives a chief judge probable cause to believe that a covered judge, as defined in Rule 1(b), has engaged in misconduct or may have a disability, whether or not the information is framed as or is intended to be an allegation of misconduct or disability. - (d) Court of Appeals, District Court, and District Judge.
+"Court of appeals," "district court," and "district judge," where appropriate, include the United States Court of Federal Claims, the United States Court of International Trade, and the judges thereof. - (e) Judicial Council and Circuit.
+"Judicial council" and "circuit," where appropriate, include any courts designated in 28 U.S.C. § 363. - (f) Judicial Employee.
+"Judicial Employee" includes judicial assistants, law clerks, and other court employees, including unpaid staff, such as interns, externs, and other volunteer employees. - (g) Magistrate Judge.
+"Magistrate judge," where appropriate, includes a special master appointed by the Court of Federal Claims under 42 U.S.C. § 300aa-12(c). - (h) Subject Judge.
+"Subject judge" means a covered judge, as described in Rule 1(b), who is the subject of a complaint.